philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 With all these bug and workarounds in mind, here is the final, alternative solution I came up with.
 It may not be as clean or intuitive as the way I originally promoted, but it does meet all of my requirements for an alternative solution:

 * It works in all browsers.
-* it's spec compliant, so it should continue to work as bugs are fixed.
+* It's spec compliant, so it should continue to work as bugs are fixed.
 * It does not use any browser-specific hacks.

 I've added comments to the CSS to clarify which parts are workarounds: